 Rob’s expertise and interest goes beyond historic properties consulting to the rehabilitation, management, and sale of historic and non-historic real property.
-He sets himself apart as an SOI-qualified historic properties consultant licensed to sell real estate in Alaska and provide consulting services for historic property management and redevelopment.
+He sets himself apart as historic preservation specialist licensed to sell real estate in Alaska and provide consulting services for historic property management and redevelopment.
 Rob’s professional development and experience paves the path for developers, contractors, and private investors to find niche markets and capture returns on investments from underutilized and neglected properties.

 PJ Robertson is the Transaction Coordinator for TNRES, and the Office Manager and Logistics Coordinator for TNSDS.
 PJ has been an Alaskan resident for 45 years and has over 35 years of experience in all aspects of real estate and lending.
 She is responsible for providing administrative support to the CEO and Principal Consultant, including invoicing and payment processing, employee payroll, and travel logistics.
 PJ is also responsible for transaction coordination on all real estate transactions, providing support to the licensees on the TNRES real estate team.
 She also provides administrative support for both TNMS and TNIS.
 PJ’s role with True North is crucial for carrying out the day-to-day operations of the company.